3 Essential Sources of Grants for Your Organization

 Family foundations are the most common subtype of private foundations.
 In fact, according to Foundation Center, there are more than 42,000 family foundations in the United States.
 As you’d expect, family foundations derive all their funds from one family.
 Most family foundations are small, with assets of less than $1 million.
 Family members usually stay involved in managing the foundation, serving as trustees, and—especially in smaller foundations—playing a major role in deciding who will be be awarded grants.

 One time I wrote a grant to a small family foundation and, for the final step in the review process, my colleague and I were called to the foundation offices to make a presentation to the board.
 We were shown into a conference room where we introduced to eight trustees.
 All but two were family members.
 If this meeting sounds intimidating to you, I promise it wasn’t.
 While the board asked good questions of due diligence, they also put us at ease, offering homemade cookies and bottled water.
-What I loved about that experience was the chance to develop long-term relationships with the people from whom we were requesting funds—and would probably request funds again in the future.
+What I loved about that experience was the chance to develop long-term relationships with the people from whom we were requesting funds—and from whom we would probably request funds again in the future.

 Another great source of grants is the community foundation.
 Community foundations pool the resources of multiple donors.
 Because a community foundation receives most of its support from the general public, it isn’t considered by the IRS to be a private foundation; it qualifies as a public charity.
 That said, a grant writer will interact with a community foundation in much the same way she would a private foundation.
 There are more than 700 community foundations around the country.
 This map from the Council on Foundations makes it easy to find one near you.